robbiemeyer/teedler/README.md

 Teedler has been tested with ruby 2.4.
 Earlier versions of Ruby have not been tested and may not work.

-## Why Ruby?
-It was what I felt most comfortable with when I decided to first write Teedler.
-As Teedler was never intended to be 'used', I simply chose a language which would allow me to express my ideas as easily as possible.

 ## How to install
 To install, you must build and install the gem.